Using the Adobe Lightroom Photo Merge feature to create HDR photos is a simple and fun way to give your images more punch.

 How do I stack photos in Lightroom for HDR?

 To stack photos, simply Ctrl+click the photos you want in the stack, then right-click on any image and select Create Stack.
+Alternatively, you can use the free Lightroom Enfuse plugin.

 How many photos are best for a photo merge using Lightroom?

 This varies in every situation, but less is more.
-If you can make it work with 3, that’s awesome, but generally HDR photos can be created using anywhere from 3-7 exposures.
+If you can make it work with 3, that’s awesome, but generally, HDR photos can be created using anywhere from 3-7 exposures.
 Experimenting with this will help you determine your best option.

 Alternative Software to Merge HDR Images